rzy0901/rzy0901/README.md

 ### Welcome to RZY's profile! 👋

-- I'm currently an undergraduate student in SUSTech (Southern University of Science and Technology), ShenZhen, China.
+- I'm currently an undergraduate student in SUSTech (Southern University of Science and Technology), Shenzhen, Guangdong Province, China.

 - I'm majoring in Communication Engineering.